craig-m/mpcontainer/README.md

 #### 📦 admin-shell

 [ttyd](https://tsl0922.github.io/ttyd/) lets you run a terminal in your browser.
-From [tmux](https://github.com/tmux/tmux) (a terminal multiplexer) you can use [ncmpcpp](https://rybczak.net/ncmpcpp/) (an ncurses MPC client) to control the MPD server.
+From [tmux](https://github.com/tmux/tmux) (a terminal multiplexer) you can use [ncmpcpp](https://rybczak.net/ncmpcpp/) (an ncurses MPD client app) to control the MPD server.

-Access to this should be restricted on public deployments, this security is left to the user (don't just put this on the open internet).
-This web shell is for trusted users only.
+Access to this should be restricted on public deployments, don't put this on the open internet without changing the password variables.
+This web shell is for trusted users only so they can control the music.

 #### 📦 Python-App